ParallelMaths/parallel/pages/8-01-ma-kettle.md

 @[youtube](RrX2yTGJ6N0?rel=0)

-Tom Rowett, who was in the video, has a huge and wonderful collection of odd objects and we will meet more of them in later Parallelograms.
+Tom Rowett, who was in the video, has a huge and wonderful collection of odd objects, and we will meet more of them in later Parallelograms.
 In this case, each pendulum swings at a different rate, because it has a different length.
 In fact, there is a formula that determines the relationship between the length of the pendulum and time it takes to swing from left to right and back to the left.

 __T = 2π√(L/g)__